Figure skating: Figure skates

-The most visible difference to ice hockey skates is that figure skates have a set of large, jagged teeth called toe picks on the front part of the blade.
+The most visible difference from ice hockey skates is that figure skates have a set of large, jagged teeth called toe picks on the front part of the blade.
 These are used primarily in jumping and should not be used for stroking or spins.
 If used during a spin, the toe pick will cause the skater to lose momentum, or move away from the center of the spin.
 Blades are mounted to the sole and heel of the boot with screws.
 Typically, high-level figure skaters are professionally fitted for their boots and blades at a reputable skate shop.
 Professionals are also employed to sharpen blades to individual requirements.

 Blades are about 4.7 mm thick.
 When viewed from the side, the blade of a figure skate is not flat, but curved slightly, forming an arc of a circle with a radius of 180–220 cm.
 This curvature is referred to as the rocker of the blade.
 The "sweet spot" is the part of the blade on which all spins are rotated; this is usually located near the stanchion of the blade, below the ball of the foot.
 The blade is also "hollow ground"; a groove on the bottom of the blade creates two distinct edges, inside and outside.
 The inside edge of the blade is on the side closest to the skater; the outside edge of the blade is on the side farthest from the skater.
 In figure skating, it is always desirable to skate on only one edge of the blade.
 Skating on both at the same time (which is referred to as a flat) may result in lower skating skills scores.
 The apparently effortless power and glide across the ice exhibited by elite figure skaters fundamentally derives from efficient use of the edges to generate speed.

-Skates used in singles and pair skating have a set of large, jagged teeth called a "toe pick" on the front of each blade.
-The toe picks are mainly used to help launch the skater into the air for the take-off when performing jumps.
-Ice dance blades have smaller toe picks than blades used for the other disciplines.
+Skates used in singles and pair skating have a set of large, jagged teeth called a toepick on the front of each blade.
+The toepicks are mainly used to help launch the skater into the air for the take-off when performing jumps.
+Ice dance blades have smaller toepicks than blades used for the other disciplines.

-During a spin, skaters use the "sweet spot" of the blade, which is one of two rockers to be found on a blade and is the roundest portion of the blade.
+During a spin, skaters use the sweet spot of the blade, which is one of two rockers to be found on a blade and is the roundest portion of the blade.
 The sweet spot is located just behind the toe pick and near the middle of the blade.
 The other rocker is the more general curvature of the blade when stroking or gliding.